SveerPal/html-sitemap-generator-all/readme.txt

 == Description ==

-The **HTML Sitemap Generator** plugin lets you display a **user-friendly, paginated sitemap** of your website, including:
+The **All-Content HTML Sitemap Generator** plugin lets you display a **user-friendly, paginated sitemap** of your website, including:
 - Pages
 - Blog posts
 - Custom post types
 - Authors
 - Taxonomies

-You can customize the sitemap display via the **Settings → HTML Sitemap** menu.
+You can customize the sitemap display via the **All-Content HTML Sitemap Generator** menu.

 == Installation ==